tebben/geocodeur/README.md

 ### Database

 The database consists of 2 tables: `overture` and `overture_search`.
 The `overture` table contains the features from Overture Maps and the `overture_search` table contains aliases for the features which point to the `overture` table.
-The column `alias` in the `overture_search` table has a `gin_trgm_ops` index on it for fast searching using the PostgreSQL extension `pg_trgm` and another index on alias also using gin but with `to_tsvector` on `alias` for FTS.
+The column `alias` in the `overture_search` table has a `gin_trgm_ops` index on it for searching using the PostgreSQL extension `pg_trgm`.
+A column `vector_search` is added to the `overture_search` table which contains a tsvector of the aliases and is used for full text search.
+The rest of the colums: `class_rank`, `subclass_rank`, `word_count` and `char_count` are used for filtering and ranking the results.

 ![example](./static/example.jpg)

 ### Division

+#### Process

-- Add locality relations for neighbourhoods & microhood features
+- Adds locality relations for neighbourhoods & microhood features
-- Add county relations for locality features
+- Adds county relations for locality features
-- Add region relations for county features
+- Adds region relations for county features

 ### Road

+#### Process

-- Only segments with a primary name, we cannot search for a segment without a name so we leave them out.
+- Only picks segments with a primary name, we cannot search for a segment without a name so we leave them out.
-- Only segments with a subtype road.
+- Only picks segments with a subtype road.
 Tracks are not usefull for geocoding and water we will get from a different source since water features are segments and not water bodies.
-- Roads can be split up in multiple segments in the overture data: Buffer roads and uninion where features have the same name and class and are close to each other.
-This way we can cluster roads and get the full road when searching for a road.
+- Merges clusterable segments into 1 feature
-- Add relations for locality to roads but exlude relations for motorways since this does not make much sense.
+- Adds relations for locality to roads but exlude relations for motorways since this does not make much sense.

 #### ToDo